ls1intum/Artemis/docs/dev/guidelines/server.rst

 * Simple datatypes: immediately think about whether ``null`` should be supported as additional state or not.
 In most cases it is preferable to avoid ``null``.
 * Use ``Timestamp`` instead of ``Datetime``.

-8. Comments:
+8. Comments
 ============

 Only write comments for complicated algorithms, to help other developers better understand them.
 We should only add a comment, if our code is not self-explanatory.

-9. Utility:
+9. Utility
 ===========

 Utility methods can and should be placed in a class named for specific functionality, not “miscellaneous stuff related to project”.
 Most of the time, our static methods belong in a related class.

-10. Auto configuration:
+10. Auto configuration
 =======================

 Spring Boot favors Java-based configuration.